lm3nitro/Projects/Virtualization/ESXi/Part 3-Patching ESXI.md

 ![Pasted image 20240422150539](https://github.com/lm3nitro/Projects/assets/55665256/d4e3ed86-bbbf-4a77-b289-70b02917b9f4)

 The resilution for this is to have a proper SSL certificate.
 For the reasons I am using the ESXi server, this is not something that warrants immediate attention, but something that will be addressed later.

+### Summary:

+In part 3 I was able to download, install and apply the needed patch in order to remediate the vulnerabilities previously discovered in Part 2.
+I then was able to validate that the server was no longer vulenrable to those CVEs and that it was indeed patched.
+Unpatched vulnerabilities can be exploited, which can lead to system compromises and other security incidents.
+Aside from the the CVEs, patching can often fix critical bugs that can affect the stability and integrity of the system.
+Its important to continually monitor and scan for vulnerabilities in order to maintain the overal health of the environment.

+Simply applying the patch is not enough.
+There also needs to verification to ensure thatt the patch was installed correctly and that it effectively addresses the vulnerabilities.
+Regualar vulnerability scanning and patch management promotes a proactive security posture.